 10. Insulate your pipes.
 If the temp in your house is going to be down, or if it’s just all around very cold where your pipes are located and if you have access to them, insulate your pipes.
 You don’t need anything expensive, pipe insulation only costs a few dollars for several yards.
 Plus the last thing you want to be dealing with when it’s -40F outside with the wind and snow blowing is a burst water pipe, believe me.

 11. Consider an alternative heat source.
 We installed a wood stove last year for about $300 including the stove, tile for the floor and walls and the piping.
+Shop around on Craigslist or even at a local Restore for a good deal but if you buy one used, make sure to have it inspected before you use it.

 12. Get foam inserts for your outlets.
 We replaced all the outlets in our entire house because they were very old and we found out that a great deal of cold air rushes in through the outlets.
 You can buy a big pack of foam outlet inserts for only a couple dollars to put behind the outlet and block the cold air from coming in.